OscarUngsgard/Python-Financial-Engineering/README.md

 Derivatives pricing scripts using a GARCH based Monte-Carlo approach.

-Portfolio optimization scripts using mean-variance with a sophisticated approach to finding the covariance matrix.
+Portfolio optimization scripts using mean-variance analysis with a sophisticated approach to finding the covariance matrix.